|

 Long years of experience as a dance pedagogue:

-I began by teaching African Dance.
-My most important teacher was Mustafa Tettey Adday from Ghana.
+began by teaching African Dance.
+My most important teacher was Mustafa

 Later